-Each week our team carefully reviews and vets all new artist applications and the bar for entry continues to rise as more and more amazing artists apply.
+Each week our team carefully reviews and vets all new artist submissions and the bar for entry continues to rise as more and more amazing artists submit profiles.
 We want to give new potential artists the best possible chance of getting accepted by sharing some helpful tips on what factors are most important to getting accepted.

 1) Be able to prove your identity as original artist